Breakdown: Net zero goals demand zero tolerance

 Companies serious about net zero targets should include not just so-called Scope 1 and 2 emissions, produced when they make their products, but also Scope 3, created when customers use those products.
 Think power stations burning Glencore’s coal, or cars fuelled by Shell’s petrol.
 Yet Oxford researchers reckon only a third of corporate net zero targets cover all three.

 Large oil companies, for whom Scope 3 often constitutes 90% of total emissions, have recently improved their disclosure.
 But it’s still frustratingly piecemeal.
 Shell’s net zero target covers all three scopes worldwide.
-BP’s (BP.L) is similar but leaves out its 20% stake in Russia’s Rosneft (ROSN.MM), which accounts for a third of the UK group’s oil production.
-Total’s (TOTF.PA) net zero target only includes European Scope 3 emissions.
+BP’s is similar but leaves out its 20% stake in Russia’s Rosneft, which accounts for a third of the UK group’s oil production.
+Total’s net zero target only includes European Scope 3 emissions.

 WHAT ABOUT THE TERMINOLOGY?